World-of-Workflows/WorkflowsUniversity/docs/13_import/README.md

 By default, all fields are set to Skip.
 To create a new field, select New and complete the field details.  **Import** attempts to predict the data type based on the first few rows of data it finds.
 You can change the data type as appropriate.

 {: .key}
 You must select one field to be a **Title** field.
-This is the field that is shown when you link Types together with special fields called Reference fields.
+This is the field that is shown when you link Tables together with special fields called Reference fields.

 When you have set all the fields up as needed, click Next.